Market Volatility and What it Means For Traders

 There are two main types of identified volatility in trading.
 First, Historical Volatility, which is often referred to as statistical volatility, considers previous price variation patterns over a certain period of time.
 Then there is Implied Volatility which looks at the potential for future fluctuations and estimates the upcoming price swings of an asset.
 Consequently, there are many indicators used and methods of measurement to deduce the value of either type of volatility.
 Here are three of the most common ones:

 A very popular measurement for historical market volatility is the standard deviation.
-While the statistical equation can be a little intimidating, technology has mainly replaced the need for a manual calculation.
-Indeed, the MetaTrader 5 trading platform includes this indicator.
+The standard deviation serves as an indicator gauging recent price fluctuations in an asset.
+Its role is to anticipate potential future price volatility, aiding in determining whether price fluctuations are expected to rise or fall.
+While the statistical equation can be a little intimidating, technology has mainly replaced the need for a manual calculation with an indicator.
 Accordingly, traders need to keep in mind that assets with a high standard deviation have a history of high volatility.

 The CBOE Volatility Index